tlc033/n8n-installer/README.md

 - [Chat with PDF docs using AI (quoting sources)](https://n8n.io/workflows/2165-chat-with-pdf-docs-using-ai-quoting-sources/)
 - [AI agent that can scrape webpages](https://n8n.io/workflows/2006-ai-agent-that-can-scrape-webpages/)

-### Local AI templates
+### AI Templates

 - [Tax Code Assistant](https://n8n.io/workflows/2341-build-a-tax-code-assistant-with-qdrant-mistralai-and-openai/)
 - [Breakdown Documents into Study Notes with MistralAI and Qdrant](https://n8n.io/workflows/2339-breakdown-documents-into-study-notes-using-templating-mistralai-and-qdrant/)
 - [Financial Documents Assistant using Qdrant and](https://n8n.io/workflows/2335-build-a-financial-documents-assistant-using-qdrant-and-mistralai/) [Mistral.ai](http://mistral.ai/)
 - [Recipe Recommendations with Qdrant and Mistral](https://n8n.io/workflows/2333-recipe-recommendations-with-qdrant-and-mistral/)

-### Example AI templates (May require external APIs or separate local model setup)
+### Example AI templates (May require external APIs or separate model setup)

 ## Tips & tricks

-### Accessing local files
+### Accessing Files on the Server

-The starter kit will create a shared folder (by default, The installer will create a shared folder (by default, located in the same directory) which is mounted to the n8n container and allows n8n to access files on disk.
-This folder within the n8n container is located at `/data/shared` -- this is the path you'll need to use in nodes that interact with the local filesystem.
+The starter kit will create a shared folder (by default, The installer will create a shared folder (by default, located in the same directory) which is mounted to the n8n container and allows n8n to access files on the server's disk.
+This folder within the n8n container is located at `/data/shared` -- this is the path you'll need to use in nodes that interact with the server's filesystem.

-**Nodes that interact with the local filesystem**
+**Nodes that interact with the server's filesystem**

 - [Read/Write Files from Disk](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite/)
 - [Local File Trigger](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/)